arahayrabedian/xqz.es/README.md

 It selects an excuse randomly from a backing database.
 As a side-feature, it can present the same excuses in HTML.

+Slack support was retired when when slack required API changes and procedural hoops that I did not feel like going through.

 ## Usage
-If you have a particular reason to host xqz.es yourself, you are more than welcome to do so, by default, you can visit [xqz.es](https://xqz.es/) in order to get excuses on the web and to add to slack via the 'add to slack' button there.
+If you have a particular reason to host xqz.es yourself, you are more than welcome to do so, by default, you can visit [xqz.es](https://xqz.es/) in order to get excuses on the web.

 ## Contributing
 Contributions are welcome as PR's, there is currently